PhucDong/movie-app/README.md

 ## Future features

-- Log out: to remove login data in local storage
 - User Home Page: generate random content for the hero section
-- Detailed TV Show Info Page:
+- Detailed TV Show Info Page: add pagination in More Like This section

 ## Next steps

-- After logging in, can't return to Guest Home Page (done)
-- Adding log out feature, and users can't go back to the previous page (done)
-- After clicking on a TV show genre, display shows of that genre (done)
+- Fetch data whenever a parameter changed (on going)
+- Implementing hamburger menu (on going)